vajrakumar/ErrorHandeling/README.md

 ### Using `next` in express

 An Express application is essentially a series of middleware function calls.
-Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+Middleware functions are functions that have access to the request object (`req`), the response object (`res`), and the next middleware function in the application’s request-response cycle.
+The next middleware function is commonly denoted by a variable named `next`.

-**If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.**
+**If the current middleware function does not end the request-response cycle, it must call `next()` to pass control to the next middleware function.**

 Here are the different middleware functions we have used in our application,

-Boday Parser is a third-party middleware function that matches all the requests (when route path is not given, the middleware function will be executed on all the requests to the server), which will be executed first before any other middleware function in `server.js`, parses the data sent on the request body. `req.body` will be valid only when this middleware function is executed.
+Boday Parser is a third-party middleware function that matches all the requests (when route path is not specified, then that middleware function will be executed on all the requests to the server), which will be executed first before any other middleware function in `server.js`, parses the data sent on the request body. `req.body` will be valid only when this middleware function is executed.

 Body Parser will not involve in any response cycle, so it will just call `next()` which will transfer the control back to `server.js`.